Group1-Team1/Techvilla-expense-tracker/README.md

 - Add their incomes and expenses
 - See all transactions made through the month
 - Include their monthly budget
-- Also get a report
+- Also get a report of their transactions

 ## Where to find everything